mkforde/hugo-portfolio-demo/README.md

 hugo
 ```

-For those that don't know how to host a static website, I recommend Github Pages that is integrated directly into github.
+For those that don't know how to host a static website, use Github Pages that integrates directly into github.

 You can even provide your own domain if you purchase on in the future.